Comb inequalities for typical Euclidean TSP instances: Separating Constant Size Comb LP from TSP

 \section{Separating Constant Size Comb LP from TSP}

 Frieze and Pegden show in \cite{frieze2015separating} that for all $d \ge 2$, $\beta_\hk^d < \beta_\tsp^d$.
 They prove the result by constructing a gadget such that the length of any tour while passing through the gadget is significantly larger than the total contribution of a solution satisfying subtour elimination constraints.
 They then prove that suitable approximations to this gadget occur frequently enough in random set to ensure that the an LP solution can be found of length $(1-\ep)\tsp(\XXX_n)$.
+We now define this gadget $S(k)$.

-This gadget consists of $2k$ equally spaced points on the circle of radius $4$ and $k$ equally spaced points on the circle of radius $1$, along with the points $(2,0)$ and $(-2,0)$.
-Note that any optimal TSP tour can visit and leave this set at most twice, because of observation \Cref{obs:gadget_entry_bound}.
+\begin{definition} The gadget $S(k)$ consists of $2k$ equally spaced points on the circle of radius $4$ and $k$ equally spaced points on the circle of radius $1$, along with the points $(2,0)$ and $(-2,0)$, which we refer to as the \emph{gap vertices}. \end{definition}

-\Cref{fig:original_single_entry} shows the gadget with a TSP (on the left) and corresponding Held-Karp solution (on the right) when the TSP enters/leaves the gadget just once, while \Cref{fig:original_double_entry} shows the same when the tour enters the same figure at most twice.
+\Cref{obs:gadget_entry_bound} (Observation $3.10$ from \cite{frieze2015separating}) states that we can enter a copy of this gadget at most twice. \Cref{fig:original_single_entry} shows the gadget with a TSP (on the left) and corresponding Held-Karp solution (on the right) when the TSP enters/leaves the gadget just once, while \Cref{fig:original_double_entry} shows the same when the tour enters the same figure at most twice.
 Note that in both the cases, the tour crossed the gap between smaller and larger circle roughly 3 times, while the half-integral solution (on the right) crosses this gap only twice (since the edges crossing the gap have weight $0.5$).
 Thus there is a constant gap between values of these solutions.